EngineerBetter/engineerbetter-hugo/content/blog/bosh-lite-on-aws.md

 Most of the time bosh-lite directors are deployed locally onto virtualbox but it can also be deployed to a different IaaS by swapping out the `cpi.yml` opsfile from [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) when we deploy.
 Our client ran most of their development workloads on AWS so we opted for deploying our new director there.

 Something else to note is that there are broadly two ways to deploy things with BOSH: `deploy` and `create-env`.
-The former uses a director to deploy and manager the deployment while the latter creates a standalone deployment that is not managed by a director.
+The former uses a director to deploy and manage the deployment while the latter creates a standalone deployment that is not managed by a director.
 BOSH directors are technically bosh deployments themselves but they are almost universally deployed using `create-env`.

 For our purpose a standalone director VM is unfavourable for two reasons.
 Firstly it is by definition not supervised by anything and thus won't be resurrected if it breaks.
 Secondly, `deploy` is easier to manage from a Concourse pipeline thanks in part to the [bosh deployment resource](https://github.com/cloudfoundry/bosh-deployment-resource).